 - Direct Loans -made through the US Department of Education's

 - Consolidation Loans

-This type of loan allows for students or parents who borrow money on mutiple loans to combine the loans together and pay one montly payment.
+This type of loan allows for students or parents who borrow money on multiple loans to combine the loans together and pay one monthly payment.

 The FAFSA is an application provided by the Federal Student Aid, a part of the U.S. Department of Education.
 The Federal Student Aid office provides and manages student financial assistance programs.
 This can equal FREE MONEY for your student to attend college!
 (See above for information on the different types of aid offered).

 Students planning on attending college in the fall, should complete their FAFSA application online by March 1st.
 This will allow them to be eligible for the Federal Pell Grant.
 Students may complete the FAFSA at anytime after January 1st, using tax information from the previous year (for example, if a student is planning to attend college in the Fall of 2010, then parents and students should use tax information from the entire year of 2009).
 This information can come in the form of W-2s or a completed tax form.

 Financial aid is given on a first-come, first-serve basis, so the earlier your student applies, the better it will be.

 - Collect necessary financial documents for both students and parents (whom the child lives with).
 These can be W-2 forms, income tax returns and any other records of income.
 Also, you will need the parent's social security number, student social security number (or Alien Registration Number if you are not a US Citizen), and information on savings accounts, investments, etc.

 - It is OK to estimate your financial information when you first fill out the FAFSA, but be sure to FILE TAXES AS EARLY AS POSSIBLE.
 Then, go back and make the corrections in the final FAFSA form.

 - Register for both a student pin and parent pin.
 Students and parents will "sign" the FAFSA electronically, which helps speed up the process of filling out the FAFSA.